dib-lab/khmer-recipes/007-variable-coverage-trimming/index.rst

    # build a read set
    python ~/dev/nullgraph/make-biased-reads.py -C 10 metagenome.fa > reads.fa

-Suppose you have a metagenome, with several different coverage peaks;
+Suppose you have a metagenome with several different coverage peaks;
 here, in this simulated data set, there are three: one at 10, one at 100, and one at about 300.
 ::